ebysslabscodes/ebysslabscodes/README.md

 adversarial or coercive use

-Other Work
+Other Work — FARMSLite
-FARMSLite

-A lightweight, offline-first lifestyle journaling application focused on reflection and pattern awareness, not behavior change or engagement.
+FARMSLite is a lightweight, offline-first lifestyle journaling application focused on reflection and pattern awareness, not behavior change or engagement.

 No cloud services